ramalok/PIDA/README.md

 ## Columns<br />

 ### Observation type<br />
-1 = symbiont and/or host determined by microscopy (e.g. light microscopy , SEM )<br />
+1 = symbiont and/or host determined by direct observation (e.g. light microscopy , SEM )<br />
 2 = symbiont and/or host determined by molecular methods (e.g sequencing or FISH)<br />
 3 = both 1 and 2